coreyshuman/coreyshuman.com/content/articles/camera-gimbal-parts.md

 # Parts List

-_Edit 11/14/2023 - Links removed because ServoCity changed their routing and broke all of the links.
+_Edit November 14, 2023 - Links removed because ServoCity changed their routing and broke all the links.
 Many of these parts are now discontinued._

 <position justify="center">